-As discussed in note 1, the financial statements present only North Bay Haven Charter Career Academy and do not purport to, and do not present the financial position of Bay Haven Charter Academy, Inc. or Bay County District School Board as of June 30, 2020, the changes in their financial position, or, where applicable, their cash flows and respective budgetary comparison for the major funds for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in note 1, the financial statements present only Bay Haven Charter Academy, Inc. and do not purport to, and do not present the financial position of Bay County District School Board as of June 30, 2020, the changes in their financial position, or, where applicable, their cash flows and respective budgetary comparison for the major funds for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinions are not modified with respect to this matter.